Article

 PROTEST SAFETY

 Take supplies: Cold, sealed water, any medications you need, contact numbers written on your arm.
 Leave identifying information behind if you want to be anonymous in the event of arrest.
-If you take your phone, install an app like the ACLU’s “Mobile Justice” for recording law enforcement interactions, and always check with bystanders before snapping or posting photographs.
+If you take your phone, install an app like the ACLU’s “Mobile Justice”external link, opens in a new tab for recording law enforcement interactions, and always check with bystanders before snapping or posting photographs.

 Bring a friend: Protesting is always safer with a buddy to look out for you.